- Aim of policy

 - Your name and contact details for customer satisfaction surveys, newsletters and service information;

-- With your consent, your name, photo, video or story could be used for brochures, advertising or press releases;
+- With your written consent, your name, photo, video or story could be used for brochures, advertising,press releases or internal news stories;

 - Your comments about our service or our suppliers’ services.

-- To fulfil our administrative purposes and protect our business interests
+- To fulfil our administrative purposes and support our business interests

 - The business purposes for which we will use your information include accounting, billing and audit, credit or other payment card verification, fraud screening, safety, security and legal purposes, statistical and marketing analysis, systems testing, maintenance and development.